appleboy/jira-action/README.md

 ![flow02](./images/flow02.png)

-Transition Jira issue to "Code Review" when a PR is opened.
+Transition a Jira issue to "Code Review" when a PR is opened.

 ```yaml
 on: